suites-dev/suites/README.md

 📐 **Consistent Syntax and Test Structure.** \
 Automock promotes a uniform test syntax and test structure, ensuring consistency and coherence across your unit tests.
 By adhering to established conventions and guidelines, you can establish a standardized approach to writing tests.

-## :rocket: Improving Continuous Integration (CI)

-Automock can greatly enhance your CI pipeline.
-Since it automatically mocks all class dependencies, you can confidently assume that your unit tests are executed in complete isolation, creating a solitary unit testing environment.

-We recommend naming your test files with a specific suffix, such as `*.spec.ts` or `*.unit.ts`.
-This convention allows you to easily distinguish and run your unit tests separately.
-[Read more about the Jest projects](https://jestjs.io/docs/configuration#projects-arraystring--projectconfig)

-This solitary unit testing environment provides numerous benefits for optimizing your CI process:

-* **Isolation**: With seamlessly handling mock creation, your unit tests are shielded from external dependencies.
-This ensures that tests execute independently, without interference or unwanted side effects.
-The result is consistent and reliable test outcomes.

-* **Speed**: By removing the need to interact with external systems, Automock significantly speeds up your unit tests.
-  Freed from potential delays or bottlenecks caused by dependencies, tests can focus solely on the code being tested.
-  This translates to shorter CI build times, faster feedback loops, and increased developer productivity.

-* **Stability**: Automock's isolation mitigates the impact of changes in external systems.
-Your unit tests become more stable, as failures caused by issues in external services or APIs are eliminated.
-Your CI pipeline remains robust and dependable.

-* **Parallelization**: The solitary unit testing environment enables parallel execution of unit tests.
-Each test is self-contained and isolated, allowing multiple tests to run concurrently without conflicts or dependencies.
-This parallelization further boosts CI build speed and scalability.

 ## :bookmark_tabs: Acknowledgments